Gymkata: Release

 Gymkata was released in the United States on May 3, 1985.

 In the Philippines, the film was released by Action Films Co. on February 10, 1988.
 An unrelated Australian film, Day of the Panther, was later released in the Philippines as Gymkata 2 by Jadestar Films in February 1989 to capitalize off of Gymkatas success; actor Kurt Thomas is dubiously promoted as the film's original lead actor that had to be replaced by John Stazak due to breaking his spine from a failed somersault "on the second day shooting".

 Reception

-Gymkata earned a Razzie Award nomination for Thomas as Worst New Star.
+Gymkata earned a Golden Raspberry Award nomination for Thomas as Worst New Star at the 6th Golden Raspberry Awards.
 It has developed a minor cult following as an unintentional comedy for its dubious premise, poor production quality and strange setting.
 Maxim lists the film as the 17th "Worst Movie of All Time".

 The 1993 Filipino comedy film Gin Kata, starring Herbert Bautista and directed by Nestor Arsenal, is titled in reference to Gymkata.

-Gymkata is rated 4.4/10 on IMDb and 17% on Rotten Tomatoes.
+Review aggregator Rotten Tomatoes gives it a rating of 17% from 12 reviews.
+Metacritic gave it a score of 51 out of 100 based on 7 critical evaluations, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Home media

-After winning an Internet poll conducted by Warner Bros. and Amazon.com during June 2006, the film was released to DVD on January 30, 2007.
+After winning an Internet poll conducted by Warner Bros. and Amazon during June 2006, the film was released to DVD on January 30, 2007.